 Protestant Christianity – The historical threshold I’m referring to is the advent of Protestantism in Europe.
 Once this threshold was crossed, the number of distinct, unaffiliated Christian communities exponentially exploded.
 Apart from the two central Christian doctrines, the one thing that united every new protestant group was the conviction that dissociating themselves from every other Christian group in existence was fully justifiable for the sake of whatever their unique distinction was.
 And all those distinctions are now quite sundry: paedobaptism v. believer’s baptism; Calvin’s theology v.
 Melanchthon’s; ceremonial v. informal prayer meeting; submersion v. sprinkling; necessity of speaking in tongues or not; guitar or organ.
 As the distinctions became more and more superficial, the idea of re-emphasizing the central doctrines and marginalizing all the rest resulted in non-denominational churches and much neutered mainline denominations.
 These non-denominational communities still belong in the ‘Protestant Christianity’ category, however, as even they continue to perpetuate the pattern of dissociation from any other Christian group already established.
 Whether Lutheran, Presbyterian, Baptist, Assemblies of God, Church of Christ, Vineyard, non-denominational, or any of the estimated 30,000+ protestant groups, they all set their own terms and remain heirs to the spirit of separation from what came before them, namely….

 Classical Christianity – For about the first thousand years A.D., there was only really one kind of Christianity.
 This Christianity certainly had at its core the two central doctrines of the Trinity and the Incarnation, but upon those foundational realities was built an entire integrated structure of faith and practice, life and activity.
 The unity of both faith and praxis among Christians throughout the pagan Roman Empire, then across the Christianized Roman/Byzantine Empire, from Syria to India to Ethiopia to Armenia to Italy to Ireland, was because the Christians understood themselves primarily not as adherents of a belief system called Christianity, but as members of one Church.
 One of the hallmarks of Classical Christianity is its self-identification as “The Christian Church”.
 They understood this Church to be One – undivided, the body of the One Lord; Holy – called out from the world of sinful cares and passions, dedicated to God; Catholic – ‘according to the whole’, being both universal in its scope, but also full, containing within it all revelation and everything necessary for man’s salvation; and Apostolic – maintaining continuity with the teaching and the spiritual authority of the Holy Apostles, those chosen and sent by Christ himself.
-Classical Christianity also maintained a hierarchy of leadership, not merely for pragmatic organization, but as a continuation of investing worthy men with spiritual authority from Christ himself; a sacramental life, understanding the effectual actions and power of God to be communicated through physical actions like baptism, chrismation, ordination, marriage, anointing, confession/absolution, and especially the Eucharist; a careful preservation and inspired beautifying of liturgical worship, understanding the work of the people in worship, led by their priest or bishop, to be a joining in with the eternal heavenly worship; a direct friendship with and invocation of the prayers of Saints in heaven, both the departed from this world and the angels of God; a reverence for the beauty of creation and its capacity to bear God’s holiness, especially in holy places, objects, and images of Christ and his Saints.
+Classical Christianity also maintained a hierarchy of leadership, not merely for pragmatic organization, but as a continuation of investing worthy men with spiritual authority from Christ himself; a sacramental life, understanding the effectual actions and power of God to be communicated through physical actions like baptism, chrismation, ordination, marriage, anointing, confession/absolution, and especially the Eucharist; a careful preservation and inspired beautifying of liturgical worship, understanding the corporate worship, led by their priest or bishop, to be a joining in with the eternal heavenly worship; a direct friendship with and invocation of the prayers of Saints in heaven, both the departed from this world and the angels of God; a reverence for the beauty of creation and its capacity to bear God’s holiness, especially in holy places, objects, and images of Christ and his Saints.

 The fullness, the richness, the antiquity, and the integratedness of Classical Christianity still animates the Orthodox Church, the “Oriental” (Non-Chalcedonian) Orthodox, and the Roman Catholic Church today, which is why they are all working (albeit very cautiously and meticulously) to re-establish full communion with each other.
 They all maintain the ancient credal commitment to one, holy, catholic, and apostolic Church, but they also still see in each other so much of themselves and remember the unfortunate historical and all-too-human circumstances in which they severed communion with the others.
 Even now, though the path be unsure and the hoped for destination shrouded by the veil of futurity, they make progress in overcoming semantic differences, repenting of the sins of their predecessors, and growing in love and understanding toward the others, not for the sake of some cheap and expedient reconciliation, but for the real, deep, uncompromising, sacramental unification.